Dark purple in color with a wide reddish rim.

 94 points.

 Excellent.
 Perhaps went a bit too long but still good.
 M loved.
-Deep straw color. — a month ago
+Deep straw color. — 6 months ago

 Paul J